emil0r/ez-database/README.md

 *query/clean* will clean up the query map from any nil values produced by the optional macro

+## post and pre functions

+Core now has the multimethods of post-query and pre-query.
+These functions are run on any data that goes into the database and after it comes out.
+Initiated via the opts running one of the query commands.
+See implementation details in core.clj for further details.

 ## transformations

 Transformations of values are supported by an opts map.